johnantonn/landmarks-app/server/README.md

 # landmarks-server

 This is the back-end server repo of the Landmarks MEAN application.
-The respective front-end repo can be found at [https://github.com/johnantonn/landmarks-app](https://github.com/johnantonn/landmarks-app).

 ## About